 I conducted a lot of research into assisted reproduction (we call it PMA or procreation médicalement assistée in France).
-In particular, one area took my attention, over the anonymity of donors.
+In particular, one area took my attention, was the anonymity of donors.
 There are still strict anonymity laws in most of Europe, including France, although that may now be changing.
-I wasn’t aware of other French women who were in the same position as me, who had planned to go to England for treatment, even though it seems there is a shortage of available donors in France.
+I wasn’t aware of other French women who were in the same position as me, who had planned to go to England for treatment, even though it seemed there is a shortage of available donors in France.

 “The most important point for me was the non-anonymity of the donor, which was a major reason I chose to come to England for treatment"

-This was essential to me because I believe the child has the right to know his biological background if he wants to when he grows old enough to understand; just being able to give him the choice was critical to me, and of course, eventually, it may be important to him.
+This was essential to me because I believe the child has the right to know his biological background if he wants to when he grows old enough to understand; just being able to give him a choice was critical to me, and of course, eventually, it may be important to him.